jansodoge/drought-impact-text-mining/README.md

 # Drought impact text-mining and drought impact statements dataset

 IMPORTANT: We are currently working on a more generalized version of the code that can easily be used for other case-studies etc. [22.09.2023].
-If you want to use this code, please get in touch with jan.sodoge[at]ufz.de for generalized code options.
+See [see here](https://github.com/jansodoge/generalised-natural-hazards-impact-mining/tree/main)

 This repository contains code and data on our project on assessing socio-economic drought impacts from newspaper articles for Germany between 2000-2021.
 The code is structured in an R targets pipeline.
 The dataset is provided as .csv file and can be cited with a DOI.
 For details on both, read below.